 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 This update requires all leases with a term greater than 12 months to be recognized on the balance sheet through a right-of-use asset and a lease liability and the disclosure of key information pertaining to leasing arrangements.
 This new guidance is effective for years beginning after December 15, 2019, with early adoption permitted.
-The Company is evaluating the effect that ASU 2016-02 will have on its financial statements and related disclosures, and the standard will be applied during the Company's financial year ended 30 June 2020.
+The Company is reviewing the effect that ASU 2016-02 will have on its financial statements and related disclosures, and the standard will be applied once it is a public business entity.